-Minimum Hours for Graduation: 45 credit hours
+Minimum Hours for Graduation: 48 to 54 credit hours

 Admission to Master of Health Administration Program

-- An undergraduate grade point average of at least 3.0 on a 4.0 scale calculated on the last 60 credit hours of undergraduate coursework
+- An undergraduate grade point average of at least 3.0 on a 4.0 scale calculated on the last 60 credit hours of undergraduate coursework.

-- Three letters of reference from informed sources
+- Three letters of reference from informed sources.

-- A detailed resume
+- A detailed resume.

-- An essay on career and educational objectives (250-750 words)
+- An essay on career and educational objectives (250-750 words).

-- A demonstrated commitment to community and public service - ideally this would be five or more years of professional work experience since receiving a baccalaureate degree
+- A demonstrated commitment to community and public service.
+Ideally this would be five or more years of professional work experience since receiving a baccalaureate degree.

 - Submitting a GRE score is recommended for applicants who have neither a 3.0 undergraduate GPA nor five years of professional experience.
 The GRE is also recommended for applicants applying for a graduate assistantship with SPNHA.